 Costs: Medicare covers the cost of one Welcome to Medicare visit.
 If your doctor recommends additional tests that are not covered in this exam, you may have to pay for all or part of them yourself.

-After you’ve been enrolled in Medicare Part B for at least 12 months, you’re entitled to one yearly Medicare wellness visit with your primary care provider.
+After you’ve been enrolled in Medicare Part B for at least 12 months, you’re entitled to one yearly Medicare Annual Wellness Visit with your primary care provider.

 A wellness visit is designed to keep your plan current and identify any new concerns.
 You can have this exam even if you did not have the Welcome to Medicare visit during your first 12 months as a Medicare member.
-However, you cannot receive your annual wellness visit within the same year as your initial Welcome to Medicare preventive visit.
+However, you cannot receive a Medicare Annual Wellness Visit within the same year as your initial Welcome to Medicare preventive visit.

-Generally, during an annual wellness visit your provider will:
+Generally, during a Medicare Annual Wellness Visit your provider will: